David Crisafulli

-David Frank Crisafulli (/,krɪsə'fʊli/; born 14 April 1979) is an Australian politician currently serving as the 41st Premier of Queensland since 28 October 2024 and leader of the Liberal National Party (LNP) since 12 November 2020.
-He has been the member of the Legislative Assembly for Broadwater since 2017 when he ousted the sitting member, Verity Barton, during pre-selection.
-He was the member for Mundingburra from 2012 to 2015, holding ministerial portfolios in the Newman government.
+David Frank Crisafulli (/,krɪsə'fʊli/, /it/; born 14 April 1979) is an Australian politician who has served since 2024 as the 41st premier of Queensland.
+He holds office as the leader of the Liberal National Party and has been the member of Parliament (MP) for the district of Broadwater since 2017.
+Crisafulli previously served as a minister in the Newman government and was the MP for the district of Mundingburra from 2012 to 2015.

-Crisafulli led the LNP into the 2024 Queensland state election.
-With the LNP winning a majority in the Queensland Parliament, he became the 41st Premier of Queensland on 28 October 2024.
-Crisafulli is the first Premier to have Italian heritage.

-Early life and career
+Early life

 Crisafulli was born on 14 April 1979 in Ingham, Queensland.
-He is one of two children born to Karen and Antonino "Tony" Crisafulli; his parents are both of Italian origin.
+He is one of two children born to Karen and Antonino "Tony" Crisafulli; his parents are both of Italian origin, and thus he speaks some Italian.
 His father's family originates from the village of Novara di Sicilia in Sicily, Italy.
 His paternal grandfather Francesco Crisafulli immigrated to Australia in 1960 to work as a cane-cutter and later established his own sugarcane farm on the Herbert River.

 Crisafulli was raised in Ingham, where he attended Canossa Primary School and Gilroy Santa Maria College.
 He graduated with a Bachelor of Journalism degree from James Cook University in Townsville in 2000.
 While at university he also worked full-time as a cadet reporter at the Herbert River Express.

 In 2000, Crisafulli moved into television, becoming a journalist with WIN News in Townsville, and was made chief of staff of the Townsville newsroom in 2002.
 During that time, he also worked as a correspondent for The Australian and Sunday Mail newspapers, did weekly work for DMG Regional Radio as a newsreader, and lectured in journalism at James Cook University.